 A Rough Diamond

-As a child Johnny (Sean Patrick Flanery - Simply Irresistible) was taken in by his father's diamond mining business partner Jacob Van der Byl (Roy Scheider - Chain of Command) when his father died leaving him an orphan.
-But when Jacob realised that not only was his own son, Benedict (Michael Easton), always coming second to Johnny but that his daughter Tracey (Alyssa Milano - Commando) was in love with Johnny he banished him from the home.
+As a child Johnny (Sean Patrick Flanery - Simply Irresistible) was taken in by his father's diamond mining business partner, Jacob Van der Byl (Roy Scheider - Chain of Command), when his father died leaving him an orphan.
+But when Jacob realised that not only was his own son, Benedict (Michael Easton), always coming second to Johnny but that his daughter, Tracey (Alyssa Milano - Commando), was in love with Johnny he banished him from the home.
 That is until many years later when having become a top geologist Johnny is invited back to the home by Jacob for Tracey's wedding.
-But Jacob has ulterior motives other than to throw a cat amongst the pigeon as he is dying and knows that Johnny is better suited to run his vast business empire than Benedict.
-Less than impressed the already crooked Benedict, who is siphoning of diamonds from the business, plans to take Johnny down by making his expensive diamond dredging operation a failure and then take over the business himself.
+But Jacob has ulterior motives other than to throw a cat amongst the pigeons as he is dying and knows that Johnny is better suited to run his vast business empire than Benedict.
+Less than impressed by what his father has done, the already crooked Benedict, who is siphoning of diamonds from the business, plans to take Johnny down by making his expensive diamond dredging operation a failure and then take over the business himself.

 What this all boils down to is that "The Diamond Hunters" is surprisingly entertaining but that is in a soap-opera, melodrama sort of way.
-How the full version comes across is another matter and part of me wonders whether at 170 minutes that version would feel drawn out.
+How the full version comes across is another matter and part of me wonders whether at close to 180 minutes that version would feel drawn out.